apostrophecms/apostrophe-cli/README.md

 apostrophe <task name>
 ```

-For more information on command-line tasks in Apostrophe, visit the [Command line tasks](http://apostrophecms.org/docs/modules/apostrophe-tasks/index.html) documentation for Apostrophe.
+For more information on command-line tasks in Apostrophe, visit the [Command line tasks](https://docs.apostrophecms.org/apostrophe/reference/modules/apostrophe-tasks) documentation for Apostrophe.

 ---------------

-For more documentation on Apostrophe, visit the [A2 documentation site](http://apostrophecms.com).
+For more documentation on Apostrophe, visit the [documentation site](https://docs.apostrophecms.org).